Top Interesting Facts About Niagara Falls

 Formerly high wire tightrope activities were conducted around the river.
 Most notably, it was’ Blondin’ who actually once pulled his boss on his back, stopping to rest at midway!

-The Falls make a huge sound as the water overflows and lands downward.
+The Falls make a huge sound as the water streams and land downwards.

 It’s a blow reloading.